m2omou/grunt-template-generator/README.md

 Name               | Description
 ---                |---
-name               | The fullname including the component name and the component type.
+name               | The fullname including the componentName and the componentType.
 E.g (productDirective) componentName      | The component name.
 E.g (product) componentType      | The component type.
 E.g (directive) nameWithAcronym    | The fullname including the acronym is speficied.
 E.g (rpProductDirective)